Algerian War: End of the war

-De Gaulle convoked the first referendum on the self-determination of Algeria on 8 January 1961, which 75% of the voters (both in France and Algeria) approved and de Gaulle's government began secret peace negotiations with the FLN.
+De Gaulle held the first referendum on the self-determination of Algeria on 8 January 1961.
+75% of the voters (both in France and Algeria) approved, and de Gaulle's government began secret peace negotiations with the FLN.
 In the Algerian départements 69.51% voted in favor of self-determination.
 The talks that began in March 1961 broke down when de Gaulle insisted on including the much smaller Mouvement national algérien (MNA), which the FLN objected to.
 Since the FLN was the by far stronger movement with the MNA almost wiped out by this time, the French were finally forced to exclude the MNA from the talks after the FLN walked out for a time.

-The generals' putsch in April 1961, aimed at canceling the government's negotiations with the FLN, marked the turning point in the official attitude toward the Algerian war.
-Leading the coup attempt to depose de Gaulle were General Raoul Salan, General André Zeller, General Maurice Challe, and General Edmond Jouhaud.
-Only the paratroop divisions and the Foreign Legion joined the coup, while the Air Force, Navy and most of the Army stayed loyal to General de Gaulle, but at one moment de Gaulle went on French television to ask for public support with the normally lofty de Gaulle saying "Frenchmen, Frenchwomen, help me!".
+The generals' putsch on 22 April 1961, aimed at canceling the government's negotiations with the FLN, compelled a major change in the official attitude toward the Algerian war.
+Leading the coup attempt to depose de Gaulle were generals Raoul Salan, André Zeller, Maurice Challe, and Edmond Jouhaud.
+Only the paratroop divisions and the Foreign Legion joined the coup, while the Air Force, Navy and most of the Army stayed loyal.
+Still, on 23 April de Gaulle went on French television to denounce the coup.
+The normally lofty de Gaulle ended by saying "Frenchmen, Frenchwomen, help me!"
 De Gaulle was now prepared to abandon the Pied-Noirs, which no previous French government was willing to do.
 The army had been discredited by the putsch and kept a low profile politically throughout the rest of France's involvement with Algeria.
 The OAS was to be the main standard bearer for the Pied-Noirs for the rest of the war.

-Talks with the FLN reopened at Évian in May 1961; after several false starts, the French government decreed that a ceasefire would take effect on March 18, 1962.
+Talks with the FLN reopened at Évian in May 1961; after several false starts, the French government decreed that a ceasefire would take effect on 18 March 1962.
 A major difficulty at the talks was de Gaulle's decision to grant independence only to the coastal regions of Algeria, where the bulk of the population lived, while hanging onto the Sahara, which happened to be rich in oil and gas, while the FLN claimed all of Algeria.
-During the talks, the Pied-Noirs and Muslim communities engaged in a low level civil war with bombings, shootings, throat-cutting and assassinations being the preferred methods.
+During the talks, the Pied-Noirs and Muslim communities engaged in a low level civil war with bombings, shootings, throat-cutting, and assassinations being the preferred methods.
 The Canadian historian John Cairns wrote at times it seemed like both communities were "going berserk" as everyday "murder was indiscriminate".